 To use the images currently open in Photoshop, click Add Open Files.

 To remove images from the Source File list, select the file and click the Remove button.

 Photoshop analyzes the source images and applies either a Perspective, Cylindrical, and Spherical layout, depending on which produces a better photomerge.

 Creates a consistent composition by designating one of the source images (by default, the middle image) as the reference image.
 The other images are then transformed (repositioned, stretched or skewed as necessary) so that overlapping content across layers is matched.

-Aligns and transforms the images as if they were for mapping the inside of a sphere.
+Aligns and transforms the images as if they were for mapping the inside of a sphere, which simulates the experience of viewing a 360-degree panorama.
 If you have taken a set of images that cover 360 degrees, use this for 360 degree panoramas.
 You might also use Spherical to produce nice panoramic results with other file sets.

 Aligns the layers and matches overlapping content and transforms (rotate or scale) any of the source layers.

 Aligns the layers and matches overlapping content, but does not transform (stretch or skew) any of the source layers.